cwensel/cascading.multitool/README.txt

     http://www.cascading.org/

 Installing

+  This step is not necessary if Multitool was pre-installed with your Hadoop distribution.
+Type,

+  > which multitool

+  to see if it is already been added to your PATH.

-  Multitool may be used three ways after the distribution file as been uncompressed:
+  Multitool may be executed three ways after the distribution file as been uncompressed:

+  - Run from the uncompressed directory:

+    > ./bin/multitool [args]

+  - Or as shown above, directly with "bin/hadoop" in your PATH:

+    > hadoop jar multitool-<release-date>.jar [args]

-  Installed for all users:
+  - Installed for all users:

     > ./bin/install-mt

     or for detailed instructions:

     > ./bin/install-mt --help

-  the install process will install the "bin/mt" script into "/usr/local/bin" allowing:
+    the install process will install the "bin/multitool" script into "/usr/local/bin" allowing:

-  > mt [args]
+    > multitool [args]

-  to execute "bin/hadoop" with the proper multitool.jar file.
+    to execute "bin/hadoop" with the proper multitool-<release-date>.jar file.

-  Run from the uncompressed directory:

-  > ./bin/mt [args]

-  Or as shown above, directly with "bin/hadoop":

-  > hadoop jar multitool-<release-date>.jar [args]

-  Choose the installation method that best suites your environment.
+  Choose the method that best suites your environment.

+  If you are running Multitool on AWS Elastic MapReduce, you need to follow the Elastic MapReduce instructions on the AWS site, which typically expect the multitool-<release-date>.jar to be uploaded to AWS S3.

 Using

   To run from the command line, Hadoop should be in the path:

-  > hadoop jar multitool.jar <args>
+  > hadoop jar multitool-<release-date>.jar <args>

   If no args are given, a comprehensive list of commands will be printed.

   For example (see above for configuring environment):

-  > ant jar
-  > hadoop jar build/multitool.jar source=data/artist.100.txt cut=0 sink=output
+  > ./bin/multitool source=data/artist.100.txt cut=0 sink=output

-  This will compile a new jar, and cut the first fields out of the file 'artists.100.txt' and save the results to 'output'.
+  This will cut the first fields out of the file 'artists.100.txt' and save the results to 'output'.

   For a more complex example:

-  > ./bin/mt source=data/topic.100.txt cut=0 \
+  > ./bin/multitool source=data/topic.100.txt cut=0 \
     "pgen=(\b[12][09][0-9]{2}\b)" group=0 count=0 group=1 \
     sink=output sink.replace=true sink.parts=1